cs3org/OCM-API/IETF-OCM-IP.md

 of this document:

-* The Token Server holds its own signing keypair, and the OCM Server publishes the public key in its own `/.well-known/jwks.json` under a `kid` in its own domain.
+* The Token Server holds its own signing keypair, and the OCM Server publishes the public key in its own JWK Set, advertised via the `jwksUri` field of its Discovery response, under a `kid` in its own domain.
 The `iss` and `kid` rules of this document (see Token Issuance by the OCM Server) are then satisfied without any private key leaving the Token Server, and token verification by Receiving Servers and Protocol Servers is unchanged.